bdeckard92/dupUT/02-Lesson-Plans/04-Web-APIs/README.md

 ## Module Challenge

 For the [Module 04 Challenge](../../01-Class-Content/04-Web-APIs/02-Challenge/README.md), students will build a multiple-choice quiz that runs in the browser and features dynamically updated HTML.
-It also uses CSS for styling and is powered by JavaScript code.
+The quiz uses CSS for styling and is powered by JavaScript code.
 Students will ensure that the app features a polished user interface that adapts to multiple screen sizes.

 Students must know how to implement the following skills in order to succeed in this week's Challenge: